willdurand-edu/php-slides/src/common/10_sessions.md

     !ini
-    ; Helps mitigate XSS by telling the browser not to expose the cookie to ; client side scripting such as JavaScrip session.cookie_httponly = 1
+    ; Helps mitigate XSS by telling the browser not to expose the cookie to ; client side scripting such as JavaScript session.cookie_httponly = 1

-    ; Prevents session fixation by making sure that PHP only uses cookies for ; sessions and disallow session ID passing as a GET parameter session.session.use_only_cookies = 1
+    ; Prevents session fixation by making sure that PHP only uses cookies for ; sessions and disallow session ID passing as a GET parameter session.use_only_cookies = 1

     ; Better entropy source
     ; Evades insufficient entropy vulnerabilities